-As a blockchain or fintech investor, you have to keep up with the pace of the ever-changing market and investment opportunities.
-Two years ago, ICOs had dominated the fintech industry, especially the blockchain/cryptocurrency space.
-Any blockchain startup could easily raise funds through an ICO as long as the development team came up with a convincing whitepaper that proved that the underlying project was viable.
-The startups benefitted by acquiring the capital needed while investors benefitted by making profits from the sale of the tokens at a later stage or using the tokens in paying for services connected to the project.
+As a blockchain or fin-tech investor, you have to keep up with the pace of the ever-changing market and investment opportunities.
+Two years ago, ICOs had dominated the fin-tech industry, especially the blockchain/cryptocurrency space.
+Blockchain startups easily raise funds through ICOs as long as the whitepaper is convincing enough to prove that the underlying project is viable.
+For the startups, they benefit by raising the required capital while investors benefit by making profits from the sale of the tokens at a later stage or using the tokens in paying for services connected to the project.

 But how do you go about investing in IEOs to ensure that you make the most profits?
 How can you be sure that the IEO is profitable or not?

 Below are the number of things that you should consider as an investor before commit yourself in an IEO:

 - Carry out thorough research about the IEO

 You may wonder why the research and the project have already been Okayed by the exchange platform that has better experts than you.
 But remember, the Exchange does not look too much at the end result of the project.
 The exchange is only concerned with whether the project is genuine and whether its users will be attracted to the IEO token sale.
 The exchange is in business and it has to find something that will be well received by its customers.
 Therefore, it is paramount that you do in-depth research about the project itself to find out if it is a viable investment opportunity.

 As you do the research, you could try to find answers to the following questions:

 - Does the project seem to attract the interest of the general public?

 - Is the project a new concept or just a copy-paste?